Skip to content

 From left: Castagnozzi, an avid falconer, with a raptor in the Hudson Valley; a Solarpunk illustration of technology meeting flora; a recent Solarpunk Magazine cover.
 (Photos: Courtesy Brianna Castagnozzi)

-Though Solarpunk Magazine doesn’t provide a practical roadmap to a utopian future for their readers, Castagnozzi says her co-editors are exploring ways to possibly move in that direction down the road.
+Though Solarpunk Magazine doesn’t provide a practical roadmap to a utopian future for its readers, Castagnozzi says her co-editors are exploring ways to possibly move in that direction down the road.
 “We have editors in all different time zones, some with a STEM background,” she says.
 “And it’s cool to see how perceptions of Solarpunk differ across the country, through science and art.”

 She sums up the novelty of Solarpunk, particularly its local growth, this way: “I’ve noticed a bigger push to combat climate change in the Hudson Valley, and Solarpunk is seeding it with ideas of what a better future can look like.
 It gives people hope.”